Ben Shelton: 2022: ATP debut, Challenger titles, top-5 win

 At the Georgia's Rome Challenger in July, Shelton reached his first Challenger final, losing to Wu Yibing.
-The next week at the Indy Challenger, he reached the semifinals, highlighted by a win over world No. 103 Tim van Rijthoven.
+The next week at the Indy Challenger, he reached the semi-finals, highlighted by a win over world No. 103 Tim van Rijthoven.

 He made his ATP Tour debut at the Atlanta Open as a wildcard, and in the first round he defeated Ramkumar Ramanathan for his first ATP win.
 He lost his next match to the No. 2 seed John Isner in three sets.
 Shelton received a wildcard entry into the Cincinnati Masters.
 In the first round, he defeated world No. 56 Lorenzo Sonego in three sets for his first win over a top-100 player.
 In the 2nd round, Shelton faced world No. 5 Casper Ruud in his first matchup against a top-10 opponent.
-Shelton defeated Ruud, in straight sets, by a score of 6–3, 6–3 for his first top-10 win.
+Shelton defeated Ruud, in straight sets for his first top-10 win.

-On August 23, 2022, Shelton announced he was forgoing returning to college and would turn professional.
+On August 23, 2022, Shelton announced he would not return to college and would turn professional.
 He announced that he would be represented by agent Alessandro Sant Albano, who is a part of Roger Federer's TEAM8 management firm.